Dry skin is a really difficult skin to treat.

 - Reduces sensitive skin conditions, which is common with dry skin

-Our motto is always what goes on goes in….
+My philosophy is always what goes on goes in.

 So don’t forget to supplement with essential fatty acids, which will help to keep your skin nice and supple from within.